Cross-Collateral Loan

 Utilizes Existing Equity: By leveraging the equity in your current home, you might avoid needing a large cash down payment on your new home.
 This can be particularly helpful if your funds are tied to your existing property.

-Potentially Lower Interest Rates: Depending on your lender and financial situation, you might secure a lower interest rate on a cross-collateral loan than other bridge or short-term financing types.
+Potentially Lower Interest Rates: Depending on your lender and financial situation, you might secure a lower interest rate on these loans than on other bridge or short-term financing types.

 Simplifies Financing: Handling the transaction through a single lender can streamline the process and reduce the complexity of securing separate loans for each property.